itaybel/PwnableWalkthrough/README.md

 ### Level 9 - Mistake

 We have a c code, which takes input from the user, xors it, and checks if it equals to a specific string located in a file.
-This file handles opening the file: if(fd=open("/home/mistake/password",O_RDONLY,0400) < 0){
+This line handles opening the file:
+`if(fd=open("/home/mistake/password",O_RDONLY,0400) < 0)`

-but because of operands priority, < comes before = , fd will be always 0. (of course only if the file was opened) Then we use the read command on fd, which is 0, but because 0 is the file descriptor of stdin, it actually asks us for the password, so now we can controll it.
+but because of operands priority, < comes before = , fd will be always 0. (of ourse only if the file was opened) Then we use the read command on fd, which is 0, but because 0 is the file descriptor of stdin, it actually asks us for the password, so now we can control it.
 So lets give it the password: bbbbbbbbbb and then when it actually asks us to guess the password, we should enter cccccccccc , beacuse cccccccccc will become bbbbbbbbbb after the xor function.